cdproject8/Artsdatabanken/README.md

 Explanation

 1. Let git know which files you would like to commit (. is the current folder)
 2. Commit the files to your local repository
 3. Push the changes into the server

+### Pull changes from server

+NB!
+Before doing a pull, commit your changes, or they can be lost forever.

+	git pull

+### Get some status informatoin

+This will give you information on which files will be commited next, conflicts, etc.

+	git status